MV Manta Queen 8 Overview

 Manta Queen 8 is a new Similan diving liveaboard that starts its 4D4N trips in November 2017.
 There are three types of cabin to choose from, and all are air-conditioned.
 The best-value cabins have 2 bunk beds, but still offer storage space and privacy.
 These are ideal for divers on a budget, and those who want to meet fellow Similan diving enthusiasts.
 For more privacy but still at an unbeatable price, Manta Queen 8 has twin & double cabins that have private en-suite bathrooms.
 No more than 2 guests stay in each cabin.

-MAnta Queen 8 used to be known as MV Aquatic, and the boat is very well respected by the dive staff who work in the area.
-In addition, we have sent several guests onto MV Aquatic in past seasons and they have all returned happy and with good reports.
-For the new season (2017-18) the boat will be updated, but still keeps its charm and luxury.
-The trips are unbeatable value for divers who want to enjoy the maximum dives for the minimum time and money spent.
+MAnta Queen 8 trips are unbeatable value for divers who want to enjoy the maximum dives & luxury for the minimum money spent.
 10 of the 12 cabins have en suite bathrooms and windows, and the boat has an air-conditioned lounge/saloon.
 The eating areas and dive platforms are spacious and well designed, meaning that everyone feels safe & comfortable at all times.
 There is also free Wi-Fi, when in range.